 Children find water so fascinating and with this comes with a great opportunity to see what the toilet is all about!
 How about getting a toilet seat lock?
 They are easy to install and remove if need be, but they are a great way to keep your baby safe not just from potential drowning but trapping their fingers too.

 A slip-proof mat in the bath is so important to stop potential falls as your little one tries to find their balance as they get older.

-When placing your baby in the bath, you may realize that the spout is the same height as them and they could easily bump their head on it.
-Purchasing a spout cover can prevent accidents.
+When placing your baby in the bath, you may realise that the tap it the perfect height to result in a bumped head.
+Purchasing a spout cover can prevent this from happening.

-Here at BABYGO we want every child to be as safe as possible, that is why we have child safety locks to help prevent these accidents and to make sure your baby can grow in a safe but fun environment at the same time.
+Here at BABYGO® we want every child to be as safe as possible, that is why we have child safety locks to help prevent accidents and to make sure your baby can grow in a safe but fun environment at the same time.

-- Baby Gating the house, is an easier and sufficient way to protect your baby from getting into things or exploring places they are not supposed to yet.
-Having a baby gate at the top and bottom of the stairs will prevent them from falling down and very badly injuring themselves.
+- Baby gating the house, is an easier and sufficient way to protect your baby from getting into things or exploring places they are not supposed to yet.
+Having a baby gate at the bottom of the stairs will prevent them from falling climbing, and potentially falling down and injuring themselves.